 Sleeping environment

 Basically, you’re meant to make your bedroom a bedroom.
-You can do this by keeping it quiet (told you sleeping with the TV on goes against this technique), make the room dark, keep the bedroom cool, hide the clock, don’t have a TV in there, etc. Just not possible for me.
+You can do this by keeping it quiet (telling you sleeping with the TV on goes against this technique), making the room dark, keeping the bedroom cool, hiding the clock, don’t have a TV in there, etc. Just not possible for me.
 I live in a single room that is my bedroom, my living room, and my dining room.
 Not an ideal living situation during the pandemic, either.
-Having another room to exist it would have been nice these last 20 odd months.
+Having another room to exist in would have been nice these last 20 odd months.

 Relaxation